 More so, I’m grateful to know that Graham and the rest of the Included Health care team will be there if I ever need to find a new provider for any healthcare request I might have.
 Having a care coordinator is having an advocate on your side.
 While they’re looking out for you and your well-being, they also celebrate your healthcare wins (like when your insurance agrees to pay for your gender-affirming surgery).
 And if there’s ever a loss when it comes to your healthcare journey, they go right back to the drawing board until they have a solution that works for you.

 From Graham: “Working with Tim was wonderful!
 It’s always so rewarding to find our members the knowledgeable providers and the quality of care that they deserve.
 I feel it is so important to have a connection with any provider you see and it was so great to hear that Tim met with two mental health providers before deciding on who to continue to build a relationship with.
 I’m so happy I was able to help Tim find providers that are not only LGBTQ+ affirming but people that he can connect with.”

 At Included Health, we strive to provide friendly and exceptional healthcare navigation services to the LGBTQ+ community.
-Join our mailing list to receive more health and wellbeing updates from our care team.
-And please do not hesitate to contact us to #GetIncluded for your company, health plan, and community.
+Learn more about our LGBTQ+ Health services for your employees, and please do not hesitate to contact us to #GetIncluded for your company, health plan, and community.

 Grand Rounds is Now Included Health